-    Let's have a look at the compliance, security, and quality aspects of the two encryption solutions.
+Let's have a look at the support, compliance, security, and quality aspects of the two encryption solutions.

-- E2EE: Considering that Adyen has control over the whole payments value chain, P2PE doesn’t necessarily reduce the scope of your PCI DSS assessment.
-Adyen’s default point-of-sale integration is designed to reduce your PCI DSS scope as much as possible.
+- E2EE: considering that Adyen has control over the whole payments value chain, P2PE does not necessarily reduce the scope of your PCI DSS assessment.
+Adyen's default point-of-sale integration is designed to reduce your PCI DSS scope as much as possible.
 You only have to complete the SAQ B-IP, which is a relatively easy questionnaire with a limited number of requirements.

 Compared to Adyen's E2EE solution, using P2PE will result in an increased operational effort because with P2PE you need to comply with both the SAQ P2PE and the PIM.